Divergence Strategy

 Moving Average Strategies

-Sell when shorter period moving average crosses down the longer period mving average.
+- Sell when shorter period moving average crosses down the longer period moving average.

 Uses Of Bollinger Band